NajaJohansen/LCA-Special-course_2022/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+The project have been performed by 6 master students as part of a 5 ects point course at the Technical University of Denmark (DTU).
+The project have had the focus areas:
+  1) Create an EPD search engine in python that can connect with Ecoportalen through an API and produce a library of EPDs that a categorised in different building component categories.
+(LÆRKE OG NAJA RETTER)
+  2) Create a grasshopper script that can use the library and relate the building components with the correct EPDs and thus caluclate CO2 impact of different constructions and subsequently an entire building.
+The results of the CO2 calculatines is given in ranges.
+  3) Visulaize the results as boxplot that indicates the range of possible CO2 impact of a building, depning on which materaial combination

+By conveying LCA results with a range instead of a single number, designers are to a greater extend made aware of the impact of their decisions.
+This will help integrate sustainble thinking into building design

 The goal is to develop tools that will allow the user to perform LCA analysis in a more dynamic and parametric way.
 The project is a 3-week course performed by Lærke Høvsgaard Vejsnæs and Terese Pagh, both